Florence Nightingale: Later career

 Florence Nightingale (middle) in 1886 with Miss Mary Crossland of the Nightingale Training School, Sir Harry Verney and a group of Nightingale Nurses from St Thomas'.
 Pictured outside Claydon House, Buckinghamshire.

 In 1883, Nightingale became the first recipient of the Royal Red Cross.
 In 1904, she was appointed a Lady of Grace of the Order of St John (LGStJ).
 In 1907, she became the first woman to be awarded the Order of Merit.
 In the following year she was given the Honorary Freedom of the City of London.
-Her birthday is now celebrated as International May 12th Awareness Day.

 From 1857 onwards, Nightingale was intermittently bedridden and suffered from depression.
-A recent biography cites brucellosis and associated spondylitis as the cause.
-Most authorities today accept that Nightingale suffered from a particularly extreme form of brucellosis, the effects of which only began to lift in the early 1880s.
+Her birthday is now celebrated as International May 12th Awareness Day for chronic immunological and neurological diseases as Nightingale may have suffered from myalgic encephalomyelitis/chronic fatigue syndrome.
+A recent biography, however, cites chronic brucellosis and associated spondylitis as the cause, attributable to an attack of remitting "Crimean fever" she experienced in May 1855 shortly after arriving in Crimea from Scutari that may have represented the acute form of the disease.
+By 1870, she regained capacity to walk and her spinal pain resolved, while the depression, headaches and insomnia dissipated in the early 1880s.
 Despite her symptoms, she remained phenomenally productive in social reform.
 During her bedridden years, she also did pioneering work in the field of hospital planning, and her work propagated quickly across Britain and the world.
 From home, she was able to select and purchase flannel via mail order, a then-new method of retail conceived by Welsh entrepreneur Pryce Pryce-Jones, who would use Nightingale's name as a customer in his advertising.
 Nightingale's output slowed down considerably in her last decade.
 She wrote very little during that period due to blindness and declining mental abilities, though she still retained an interest in current affairs.